 Styles (and Other Files) for your Yamaha keyboard

 This part of the PSR Tutorial includes five major sections, each of which may contain one or more subsections.
 The "Style" sections are shown in the first four tabs at the top of each page.
-The fifth tab, "Other Files", is for other files that you may want for your keyboard.
+The fifth tab, "Other Files", is for other files that you may want for your keyboard such as registrations or MusicFinder databases.
 Use these tabs to jump immediately to the section you are interested in.
 A brief description of each section is provided below.
 You will also often find a "navigator" shown in a sidebar on the left side of the page.
 It shows the major subsections and provides another "quick link" to help you find what you are looking for.
-Before long you'll have found the style and sound that sounds just right coming out of your speakers, your headphones and even your hearing aids.
+Before long you'll have found the style and sound that sounds just right coming out of your speakers or your headphones.
 Just browse around and, like all good musicians, experiment until that perfect sound hits your eardrums.
 Click on the "Introduction" link in any of the sidebars to return to this home page.

-- Yamaha Style Files - (23,000 styles) This section is organized by Yamaha arranger keyboard model in a chronological order starting with the PSR-730 introduced in 1997 and extending to the current top-of-the-line models,the Tyros3, introduced in 2008, and the new PSR-S910 introduced in 2009.
+- Yamaha Style Files - (23,000 styles) This section is organized by Yamaha arranger keyboard model in a chronological order starting with the PSR-730 introduced in 1997 and extending to the current top-of-the-line models, the Tyros5, introduced in 2013, and the new PSR-S970 introduced in 2015.
 The primary focus is, of course, on styles, both the original styles that came with that model as well as other style sets that have been specifically "tuned" for use on that model.